mehdi-manshadi/Farsi-Verb-Tokenizer/README.md

 Example:

-perl farsi-verb-tokenizer.perl test-input.txt > test-output.txt
+perl ./script/farsi-verb-tokenizer.perl test-input.txt > test-output.txt

 The output should be exactly the same as test-tokenized.txt.
 You can check that running the following diff command: